trevordmiller/slides-intro-to-graphql/src/index.md

 ## Service

 Back-end wires up "resolver" functions to data.
-This example is in JavaScript, but can be in Java, Node, Go, etc...
+This example is in JavaScript for simplicity, but this can be in any language.

 ```javascript
 function Query_me(request) {